This content doesn’t contain and isn’t meant to provide legal, tax, or business advice.*

 Market your business by reaching out to customers across platforms, including Facebook, Instagram, and TikTok.
 You can employ several different types of interconnected marketing campaigns and strategies, including press releases, social media, search engine optimization (SEO), influencer marketing, partnerships, content marketing, billboards, print ads, and more.

-With the right marketing strategy and business support, you can maximize your brand and scale your small business.
-WBEC Metro New York, for example, offers an invite-only ScaleIt program for women entrepreneurs to learn how to create customized marketing plans.
+With the right marketing strategy, you can maximize your brand and scale your small business.
+WBEC Metro New York, for example, offers an invite-only SCALEit program for women entrepreneurs who want to learn how to create customized marketing plans.

 *This post is for information only.
 You are responsible for reviewing and using this information appropriately.
 This content doesn’t contain and isn’t meant to provide legal, tax, or business advice.
 Requirements are updated frequently and you should make sure to do your own research and reach out to professional legal, tax, and business advisers, as needed.
 Businesses outside of New York will have different steps and requirements.
 To sell products using the Shopify platform, you must comply with the laws of the jurisdiction of your business and your customers, the Shopify Terms of Service, the Shopify Acceptable Use Policy, and any other applicable policies.